CommandString/Router/README.md

 ## 500 handler

-Defining a 500 handler is **recommended** and is exactly same to mapping a 404 handler.
+Defining a 500 handler is **recommended** and is exactly the same as mapping a 404 handler.

 ```php
 $router->map500("/(.*)", function ($req, $res) {